From Pixels to Words -- Towards Native Vision-Language Primitives at Scale: Methodology

 Specifically, Native-RoPE assigns distinct base frequencies to T, H, and W within their own dimensions, \ie, original LLM head dimension for T and new head dimension for H / W as follows:

 where $\beta$ and $\Theta$ indicate the base and rotation frequency across H, W, and T. Notably, temporal T dimension captures both local and long-range relations, whereas spatial H / W dimensions emphasize local dependencies.
-This also opens avenues for broader applications, \eg, video understanding~\cite{VLM:VideoRoPE}, multimodal generation~\cite{VLM:NOVA}, and editing~\cite{VLM:BAGEL}.
+This also opens avenues for broader applications, \eg, video understanding~\citep{VLM:VideoRoPE}, multimodal generation~\citep{VLM:NOVA}, and editing~\citep{VLM:BAGEL}.

-Inspired by prior works~\cite{VLM:SAIL,VLM:NOVA,VLM:OneCAT}, we treat one single image as a unified meta-unit for autoregressive modeling.
-To enable this, we propose \textbf{Native Multi-Modal Attention} with mixed masking in Figure~\ref{fig:primitive}(c).
+Inspired by prior works~\citep{VLM:SAIL,VLM:NOVA,VLM:OneCAT,VLM:Paligemma}, we also treat one single image as a unified meta-unit for autoregressive modeling, denoted as \textbf{Native Multi-Modal Attention} with mixed masking in Figure~\ref{fig:primitive}(3).
 Text tokens adhere to standard causal attention, attending only to preceding tokens to maintain autoregressive generation.
 In contrast, image tokens employ full bidirectional attention, enabling exhaustive interactions among all visual tokens, akin to a visual encoder.
 This design captures rich spatial and contextual dependencies within images and facilitates vision-language correspondences, thereby supporting complex multimodal reasoning.
-We use FlexAttention~\cite{VLM:FlexAttn} to minimize memory overhead and increase throughput, as variable-length block-wise attention is fully optimized through CUDA kernel modifications.
+We use FlexAttention~\citep{VLM:FlexAttn} to minimize memory overhead and increase throughput, as variable-length block-wise attention is fully optimized through CUDA kernel modifications.

-\textbf{Pre-Buffer and Post-LLM.} Drawing on modular designs~\cite{VLM:Qwen2.5-VL,VLM:InternVL-3.5}, we split NEO into encoding and reasoning components at the outset.
-In contrast, we build a modality-shared pre-Buffer via native primitives to map vision and language into a unified representation space.
-We further design a post-LLM via native primitives to absorb the powerful language proficiency and reasoning capabilities of LLMs.
-This, in turn, promotes deep pixel-word integration within the pre-Buffer—a deliberate design choice to ensure rich multimodal alignment while minimizing disturbance to the LLM.
-The layer depth in the pre-Buffer and post-LLM primarily refers to the model parameters of existing VEs and LLMs, ensuring a relatively fair comparison while balancing accuracy and efficiency.
-Crucially, this separation exists only during pre-training to boost visual learning; during mid-training and supervised fine-tuning, the components are upgraded to a monolithic backbone, allowing the VLM to automatically allocate capacity for encoding, alignment, and reasoning.
+\textbf{Pre-Buffer and Post-LLM.} In Figure~\ref{fig:primitive}(4), we develop a modality-shared pre-Buffer to translate pixel–word inputs into a unified representation with minimal disturbance to the post-LLM, which inherits the linguistic proficiency and reasoning capabilities of pre-trained LLM.
+The layer depths $L_{1}$ and $L_{2}$ primarily refer to parameter counts and scaling properties~\citep{VLM:NaViL} of existing VEs and LLMs to balance accuracy and efficiency.
+Here, we formulate one primitive $\Phi^{l}$ as follows: